 English Language Exemptions Under Appendix English Language

-Eight exemption categories under Appendix English Language allow applicants to bypass the English test requirement: (1) nationals of majority English-speaking countries; (2) holders of degrees taught in English (Ecctis verification for overseas qualifications); (3) applicants aged 65 or over; (4) applicants under 18; (5) those with a long-term physical or mental condition preventing them from meeting the requirement; (6) exceptional / compassionate circumstances at Home Office discretion; (7) prior visa application where English was already met at the required level; (8) certain visa categories with no English requirement (e.g. Standard Visitor).
-All exemptions continue to apply under the B2 standard from 26 March 2027.
+Eight exemption categories under Appendix English Language let applicants bypass the test: (1) nationals of majority English-speaking countries; (2) holders of degrees taught in English (Ecctis verification for overseas qualifications); (3) age 65 or over; (4) under 18; (5) a long-term physical or mental condition preventing compliance; (6) exceptional / compassionate circumstances at Home Office discretion; (7) a prior application where English was already met; (8) no-requirement categories (e.g. Standard Visitor).
+All continue to apply under the B2 standard from 26 March 2027.

 Majority English-Speaking Country Exemption